OCamlPro/techelson/user_doc/src/testing/README.md

 Techelson will then run the testcases in sequence.
 All testcases will have access to all the contracts provided with `--contract`.

-This section builds on the small example from the [Michelson Section] to introduce techelson's workflow and its extended instruction set.
+This section builds on the small example from the [Michelson Section], and a slightly more involved example later on, to introduce techelson's workflow and its extended instruction set.

-- [First Steps] shows how to run a simple testcase with no contract; it introduces the `PRINT_STACK` and `STEP` extensions
+- [First Steps] shows how to run a simple testcase with no contract.

+    Introduces `PRINT_STACK` and `STEP`.
-- [Creating and Calling Contracts] discusses the contract environment and contract creation and transfers; it introduces the `APPLY_OPERATIONS` extension
+- [Creating and Calling Contracts] discusses the contract environment and contract creation and transfers.

+    Introduces `APPLY_OPERATIONS`.
-- [Live Contract Inspection] deals with recovering the balance and the storage of live (deployed) contracts; it introduces the `BALANCE_OF` and `STORAGE_OF` extensions
+- [Live Contract Inspection] deals with recovering the balance and the storage of live (deployed) contracts.

+    Introduces `BALANCE_OF` and `STORAGE_OF`.
+- [Anonymous Contracts] details how to create anonymous contracts.
+- [Transfers] introduces the creation of transfers to a contract.
+- [Testing for Failures] shows how to test that an operation fails and how.
+This section is the first to use the slightly more complex example [admins.tz], and it's liquidity version [admins.liq].

+    Introduces `MUST_FAIL`.
+- [Usurpation of Identity] illustrates how to have your testcases pretend they are a specific contract/account, and to create operations in their name.

+    Introduces `SET_SOURCE`.

 [Michelson Section]: ../michelson/simple_example.md (A simple example in michelson)
-[First Steps]: basic.md (First steps in techelson)
+[First Steps]: basic.md (First steps section)
-[Creating and Calling Contracts]: contracts.md (Creating and calling contracts in techelson)
+[Creating and Calling Contracts]: contracts.md (Creating and calling contracts section)
-[Live Contract Inspection]: inspection.md (Live contract inspection)
+[Live Contract Inspection]: inspection.md (Live contract inspection section)
+[Anonymous Contracts]: anonymous.md (Anonymous contract section)
+[Transfers]: transfers.md (Transfers section)
+[Testing for Failures]: failures.md (Testing for failures section)
+[Usurpation of Identity]: set_source.md (Usurpation of identity section)
+[admins.tz]: ../../rsc/admins/contracts/admins.tz (The Admin michelson contract)
+[admins.liq]: ../../rsc/admins/admins.liq (The Admin liquidity contract)